Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 We compare the proposed EMQW to other competing methods in Table \ref{tab:interval_ECE}, \ref{tab:interval_sharpness}, and \ref{tab:tail_interval_ECE} which show EICE, EIS, and TICE results respectively.
 The competing methods include variance networks, Bayesian methods, quantile regression-based models, etc., which are extensive and highly representative.

-From EICE results in Table \ref{tab:interval_ECE}, we can find that EMQW wins the best on 11 out of 17 datasets, and wins the second best or above on 14 out of 17 datasets.
-On some datasets where EMQW wins the best, such as Facebook1, Facebook2, Bio, Blog, Video, GPU, and Wave, the improvements over other methods are large, producing a decreasing rate of about 50\%, or even 80\%.
+From EICE results in Table \ref{tab:interval_ECE}, we can find that EMQW wins the best on 13 out of 20 datasets, and wins the second best or above on 16 out of 20 datasets.
+On some datasets where EMQW wins the best, such as Facebook1, Facebook2, Bio, Blog, Video, GPU, Wave, and Cup98, the improvements over other methods are large, producing a decrease rate of about 50\% or even 80\%.
 Conclusively, EMQW produces superior state-of-the-art performance on the predicted quantiles spreading the whole distribution.
-If we replace EMQW by EMQ, the conclusion will remain unchanged.

-From EIS results in Table \ref{tab:interval_sharpness}, we can find that excluding MC Dropout and Concrete Dropout, the remaining methods have similar performance with no big difference on the sharpness.
-MC Dropout and Concrete Dropout give unusual sharpness results.
-Despite MC Dropout gives very small sharpness, its calibration results are unacceptable.
-Concrete Dropout has no good performance on both calibration and sharpness.
+From EIS results in Table \ref{tab:interval_sharpness}, we can find that some methods give unusual sharpness results.
+MC Dropout and SQR give very small sharpness.
+However, their calibration results are unacceptable.
+Concrete Dropout has no good performance on sharpness, and on calibration as well.
+Excluding these, the remaining methods have comparable performance on the sharpness.
 Thus, for the remaining methods, the two calibration metrics EICE and TICE are more important now.
+Our EMQW achieves an appropriate balance between the calibration and sharpness.

-From TICE results in Table \ref{tab:tail_interval_ECE}, we can find that EMQW wins the best on 9 out of 17 datasets, and wins the second best or above on 14 out of 17 datasets.
-On some datasets where EMQW wins the best, such as Facebook1, Facebook2, Blog, GPU, and Wave, the improvements over other methods are large too, producing a decreasing rate more than 50\%.
+From TICE results in Table \ref{tab:tail_interval_ECE}, we can find that EMQW wins the best on 10 out of 20 datasets, and wins the second best or above on 16 out of 20 datasets.
+On some datasets where EMQW wins the best, such as Facebook1, Facebook2, Blog, GPU, Wave, and Cup98, the improvements over other methods are large too, producing a decrease rate close to or more than 50\%.
 It indicates that EMQW produces rather good intervals of 90\%, 80\%, 70\%, and 60\% probabilities.
 From another perspective, QRW also places more weights on the tail-side quantiles, however, its performance is far worse than EMQW.
-QRW assumes no distribution structure and has great flexibility, verifying that the over-flexibility is harmful and the balance between distribution structure and the flexibility in EMQW is beneficial and absolutely necessary.
+QRW assumes no distribution structure and has great flexibility, verifying that the over-flexibility is harmful and the balance between distribution structure and the flexibility in EMQW is beneficial and necessary.